jbech-linaro/gcs/README.rst

     2020-11-10 15:00 UTC+1 (Tuesday)
     ...

-(In the example you get Saturdays and Sundays, in the future the will be possible to remove those.)

 If you omit the start ("``-s``"), then it'll use the current day.
 Meaning that if you want to find a slot starting from "today" and X days in the future, then